QUT: A Unit Testing Framework for Quantum Subroutines: Evaluation

-To evaluate the performance of each protocol in the experiments described in the previous section, we measured the average execution time per shot (i.e., wall time divided by the number of shots) for each type of assertion argument, with all parallelization techniques disabled.
+We have also measured the average execution time per shot (i.e., wall time divided by the number of shots) for each type of assertion argument, with all parallelization techniques disabled.
 The execution time per shot is $5.47 \times 10^{-7}$ s for the distribution function equality assertion (Pearson’s $\chi^2$ test), $1.22 \times 10^{-5}$ s for the density matrix equality assertion (quantum state tomography), and $2.02 \times 10^{-4}$ s for the Choi matrix equality assertion (quantum process tomography).

+Protocols relying on statistical tests or quantum tomography have established computational complexity that grows with the number of qubits, directly impacting the scalability of the entire testing process.
+Based on results reported in the literature \cite{PhysRevA.77.032322, paris2004quantum, Huang2019, Huang2020}, we summarise the computational complexity of different testing protocols in the diagram in Figure~\ref{fig:scalability}, together with the associated trade-offs.

+Protocols based on single-shot measurements and quantum process tomography represent two extreme cases and are impractical in most situations: the former is generally uninformative, while the latter is applicable only to circuits with a very small number of qubits due to its exponential complexity.
+Testing protocols occupying the middle of the scale in Figure~\ref{fig:scalability} are therefore particularly relevant in practice.
+The complexity of statistical tests scales linearly with the number of qubits, whereas the complexity of state tomography grows exponentially, although still more slowly than that of process tomography.
+Quantum shadow tomography, which we did not consider in this work, can also be regarded as a form of the protocol based on statistical tests and may represent a promising candidate for unit testing protocols when assertions involve expectation values of observables.

 The wall times of tests and accuracy observed during the first design iteration remained consistent across all subsequent iterations within the DSRM.
 These metrics are determined by a specific testing protocol, rather than by the design details themselves.
 The design influences performance and accuracy only through the selection of particular testing protocols that have been incorporated into the protocol library, where they become an integral part of the framework.